adamralph/liteguard/README.md

         // rest of your method
     }

-## Where do I get it?

-Install it from [Nuget](https://nuget.org/packages/LiteGuard/).
-For update notifications, follow [@adamralph](https://twitter.com/#!/adamralph).

-To build manually, clone or fork this repository and see ['How to build'](https://github.com/liteguard/liteguard/blob/master/how_to_build.txt).

 ## Why did we create it?

 Because there are not enough guard clause libraries.